 Cloud server setup can vary greatly since you are free to utilize any combination of software and applications to fit your needs.
 Opting for a cloud server versus a cPanel-managed VPS means greater control over your Linux operating system (OS) and environment.
 But, this also means that it’s your responsibility to implement measures to help Read More >

 Drupal is a popular content management system (CMS) for security conscious professionals who want to develop highly customized backend solutions and integrations.
-Below we’ll cover how to install Drupal 9 in Control Web Panel (CWP), formerly known as CentOS Web Panel.
-How to Install Drupal 9 in Control Web Panel These steps are for users Read More >
+InMotion Hosting is a trusted Drupal host and contributor, with years of experience supporting Drupal users globally.
+Below we’ll cover how to install Drupal in Control Web Panel (CWP), formerly known as CentOS Read More >

 It is important to stay on top of Magento security practices to protect your website and customer data against cyber intrusions.
-Below we’ll cover some tips for hardening your Magento website and web server.
-Initial Setup Create an Unique Admin Panel URL Install an SSL Certificate Hardening Magento Security Magento Security Extensions and Backups Magento Read More >
+Below we’ll cover some tips for hardening your Magento website hosting and web server.
+Initial Setup The following tips should be done during the Magento installation.
+However, there are still ways to implement them Read More >

 Force HTTPS on Joomla 4